1917 Review

 Score: 5 / 5

 1917 is one of the best movies I have seen.
 I honestly am struggling with where to begin with this one.
-It’s a beautiful film that well after I left the theater the emotions that it made me experience stuck with me.
-There are very few movies if at all that made me feel like I went on this journey with the characters on the screen, and this one I felt like I was there with them.
-A voyeur observer that desperately wanted to lend a hand, a shoulder, and a voice to keep going.
+It’s a beautiful film that, well after I left the theater, the emotions that it made me experience stuck with me.
+There are very few movies, if at all, that made me feel like I went on this journey with the characters on the screen, and this one, I felt like I was there with them.
+A voyeur observer who desperately wanted to lend a hand, a shoulder, and a voice to keep going.

-I need to start somewhere with this movie so I’ll start with what has been pushed in behind the scenes marketing.
+I need to start somewhere with this movie, so I’ll start with what has been pushed in behind-the-scenes marketing.
 This movie is shot as if it’s one continuous shot.
 As in, the movie doesn’t cut to different perspectives.
-It’s as if you are standing right there behind the soldiers, and if you want to see their faces, either the camera must move around them or the solider must turn around.
+It’s as if you are standing right there behind the soldiers, and if you want to see their faces, either the camera must move around them, or the soldier must turn around.
 There have been other movies or shows that have done scenes or moments like this, but this is the whole movie, and they don’t skip on insane action set pieces to do it.
 Explosions, plane crashes.
-It’s a technical marvel and absolute insanity that Director Sam Mendes, Cinematographer Roger Deakins, and the rest of the cast and crew were able to pull it all off.
+It’s a technical marvel and absolute insanity that director Sam Mendes, cinematographer Roger Deakins, and the rest of the cast and crew were able to pull it all off.

 This style of visual storytelling is much more common in video games such as Call of Duty or the masterpiece of God of War (Gaming fan?
-Seriously play God of War).
-This isn’t a negative in any stretch either this is just something that is much easier to accomplish in a game versus of a movie, and the benefits you get are immense.
-You don’t just feel like you are watching events playing out, you feel like you are there.
-I felt like I too was on this terrifying journey to save lives of so many soldiers.
-It’s something that is all the more amazing because you can see it on a massive theater size screen.
+Seriously, play God of War).
+This isn’t a negative by any stretch, either.
+This is just something that is much easier to accomplish in a game versus a movie, and the benefits you get are immense.
+You don’t just feel like you are watching events playing out.
+You feel like you are there.
+I felt like I, too, was on this terrifying journey to save the lives of so many soldiers.
+It’s something that is all the more amazing because you can see it on a massive theater-sized screen.
 This movie needs to be seen in a theater, so please don’t wait.
-When it hits your local theater make the time and get out there.
+When it hits your local theater, make the time and get out there.

 The final piece to this movie is a beautiful yet haunting score by Thomas Newman.
 It sets the tone of every beat.
 Giving us a moment to appreciate a view, sit with a difficult scene, or feel the sands of time slipping away before it’s too late.
-This too feels a bit like some of the great video game scores of the last decade that elevates the journey you are going on (again God of War is a great example).
+This, too, feels a bit like some of the great video game scores of the last decade that elevate the journey you are going on (again, God of War is a great example).

 I’ve seen great war movies before, but this made me feel like I was part of it in a way that I have never experienced before in a movie.
 The shooting style, direction, actors, score, and a crew of wizards created something truly special.
 It’s a beautiful yet sorrowful piece of art that perfectly captures the stories you have read about the Great War, and is easily one of the best movies of the year.